Andrew-code2020/ms3onlinecookbook/README.md

 - External links
 - Header
 - Navbar
-- Alert Bar
 - Footer
 - Section
 - Dropdown Menu
-- Flip card
+- Collapsible
 - Hover
+- Flask
+- Integrated with MongoDB
 - Icons
-- Contact Us Form wired up with Email JS
-- Email JS
-- Google Maps API
-- JS Tabs
 - Jquery Toggle
-- Jquery mouse enter mouse leave
+-

 ##### Existing Features

 - Internal links to different parts of the Temple Lean Recipe website
 - External links that open a new to different platforms such as social media, the developers Milestone 1 project website and the developers private blog.
 The social media accounts the developers Milestone 1 project website and the developers private blog are linked to the developers social media accounts to demonstrate the skill of adding external links.
 - Header - Contains the Navbar design for desktop and mobile devices
-- Easy navigation - The Navbar at the top of each page is similar to conventional navbars allowing the user an intuitive experience on a perhaps unfamiliar website.
-We maintained this navbar across each page for ease of navigation.
-The top part of the navbar log in and registeration collapse on mobile devices to a single apple icon.
+- Easy navigation - The Navbar at the top of each page is similar to conventional navbars of other recipe pages allowing the user an intuitive experience on a perhaps unfamiliar website.
+We maintained this navbar across each page using a base template for ease of navigation.
+The top part of the navbar including log in and registeration collapse on a mobile devices to a single apple icon which the user can click on.
 The navbar items Breakfast, Lunch, Dinner and Snacks appear after you register or log in.
 This was done to avoid overhwleming the user when they land on the page and guide them to log in or regsiter and then more content will be revealed.
 - Footer - Linked to some pages we used to develop the website and contains direct links to the developers Social Media platforms, Milestone 1 project and private blog.
 Temple Lean recipes social media specific to this site does not exist but is in future plans.
 - Section - The middle section content changes on each page and gives basic information on aspect of the Holiday in Ireland site.
 - Hero Image - The eye catching landing page designed to convey that the user has arrived on a virtual piece of Ireland.